 6) The Office of Sustainability team will verify your Self-Assessment, reach out with any follow-up questions, and let you know what level of Pitt Green Lab you’ve attained (and what steps you might consider taking next).

-7) To retain and improve your Pitt Green Office status, please plan on re-submitting Self-Assessments annually.
+7) To retain and improve your Pitt Green Office status, please plan on re-submitting Self-Assessments once every two years.
 Surveys will be reviewed as received, but will be accepted through December 15th of each calendar year.

 8) Questions?
 Email the Office of Sustainability